Your Visit

 Getting here

 Bus services run within easy walking distance of the Museum.
-From Wakefield or Huddersfield, the Yorkshire Tiger 232 bus stops at the Reindeer pub with a few minutes walk to the Museum.
+From Wakefield Bus Station or Huddersfield Bus Stations, the Arriva 232 bus stops at the Reindeer pub with a few minutes walk to the Museum.
+Plan your journey here.

 Bicycle racks are available by the Café entrance for visitors who would like to cycle to the Museum.
 Research routes to find us here.